mrudulmohan007/python-learning/README.md

-This repo is for learning python from scratch
+This repository  is for learning python from scratch